 The Creditors must give their opinion in respect of voluntary winding up within 30 days of the receipt of the declaration to the LLP.

-- As soon as the affairs of the LLP are wound-up i.e. when assets have been liquidated and liabilities have been discharged, Limited Liability Partnership liquidator will make a report, in Form 9, stating the manner in which winding up has been conducted, including a final closing of accounts with explanations, and the property has been disposed of.
+- As soon as the affairs of the LLP are wound-up i.e. when assets have been liquidated and liabilities have been discharged, the Limited Liability Partnership liquidator will make a report, in Form 9, stating how winding-up has been conducted, including a final closing of accounts with explanations, and the property has been disposed of.
 He will then seek approval of the partners and creditors for dissolution.

 - A resolution seeking approval must be circulated, whether in physical or electronic form.
 Partners and Creditors can seek clarifications within 30 days of circulation.
 Any further information can also be requested and must be provided within 30 days of receipt of the request.